shsakin/Tracko-App/README.md

 # 📱 Tracko: A User-Incentive Mobile Security System

-Tracko is a mobile security application designed to empower users with control over their privacy and security through **real-time monitoring**, **categorized permissions**, and a **reward-based dashboard**.
+Tracko is a mobile security application designed to empower users with control over their privacy and security through **real-time alerts**, **categorized permissions**, and a **reward-based dashboard**.
 Developed using **Kotlin** and **Java** for Android, Tracko introduces a user-centric security model that educates and incentivizes users to maintain safer digital habits.

 ## 🚀 Features